Mitsubishi Corporation

 Mitsubishi Corporation Thousand Year Forest

-Deforestation is recognized as having an enormous impact on the global environment, such as by exacerbating global warming and causing abnormal weather.
+Deforestation is recognized as having an enormous impact on the global environment, such as by exacerbating global warming and causing abnormal weather conditions.
 For this reason, and for the purpose of conserving our natural and ecological systems such as the flora and fauna that depend on and live in forests, there is a growing need for forest development businesses.

-As part of MC's environmental and CSR activities, we have been conducting the "Tropical Forest Regeneration Project" in Malaysia, Brazil and Kenya, and promoting forest development activities in China, Thailand and other countries.
-In addition to these projects abroad, we also make it our purpose to conduct new environmental conservation in Japan.
-Together with Kochi Prefecture, Aki City and Aki Branch of the Kochi Tobu Forestry Association, we have embarked on a cooperative endeavor to develop forest.
-MC has joined an alliance of environmentally progressive companies for the promotion of forest restoration, which is being led by Kochi Prefecture, the home of MC's founder, whose land area is about 84% forest.
+As part of MC’s environmental and CSR activities, we have been conducting the “Tropical Forest Regeneration Project” in Malaysia, Brazil and Kenya, and promoting forest development activities in China, Thailand and other countries.
+In addition to these projects abroad, we also make it our purpose to conduct new environmental conservation activities in Japan.
+Together with Kochi Prefecture, Aki City and Aki Branch of the Kochi Tobu Forestry Association, we have embarked on a cooperative endeavor to help develop forests.
+MC has joined an alliance of environmentally progressive companies for the promotion of forest restoration, which is being led by Kochi Prefecture, the home of MC’s founder, whose land area is about 84% covered by forest.

 Forest Conservation Project